equinor/ert/docs/source/optimization_backends.rst

 *********************

 Everest offers the possibility to specify the backend used for optimization with the `backend` keyword.
-Everest will check if the requested backend is installed, and if the algorithm specified by the `algorithm` keyword is supported.
+Everest will check if the requested backend is installed and if the algorithm specified by the `algorithm` keyword is supported.
 The general optimization options, like `convergence_tolerance` are handled appropiately by the backend, and backend specific options can be passed using the `options` or `backend_options` keywords.

-Out of the box, Everest supports Dakota and SciPy backends, provided their corresponding prerequisites are installed, i.e. provided Dakota and/or Scipy are installed.
+Out of the box, Everest supports Dakota and SciPy backends, provided their corresponding prerequisites are installed, i.e., provided Dakota and/or Scipy are installed.
 Additional backends may be installed in your local installation, consult your systems manager for options.